DETAILED ACTION

 Han in view of Wentker discloses the limitations shown above.

-Han discloses wherein the token ID is issued associated with the NFT.
+Han discloses wherein the off-chain token ID is issued associated with the NFT.
 (See paragraph 7, page 6, “[t]he NFT management server stores the NFT content in a content DB using the registration data and issues an NFT token mapped to the NFT content; And a step of the NFT management server issuing an NFT card including a unique ID that can access the NFT content, wherein the unique ID is linked to the ID of the NFT token, and the NFT card is a portable card.”)

 Wentker further discloses wherein the token identification is issued based on an item included in the metadata of the NFT.
 (See Fig. 6; paragraph [0057], “610 is an example of a chip ID which is unique per NFC Tag 210.
 620 is the unique NFT data that is stored in the chip as described in step 460.
-630 is the cryptographic hash which is generated using the chip ID 610 with the NFT data 620 plus security data such as cryptographic keys, counters, and the like.”.)
+630 is the cryptographic hash which is generated using the chip ID 610 with the NFT data 620 plus security data such as cryptographic keys, counters, and the like.”)

 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to include the subject matter of Wentker in the Han system.
-Moreover, in order to improve the authentication process of the Han system, one of ordinary skill in the art would have been motivated to generate a unique ID based on the information of the metadata of the NFT, so that the NFT can be effectively authenticated based on the unique ID via the computing system.
+Moreover, in order to improve the authenticity and security of the authentication process of the Han system, one of ordinary skill in the art would have been motivated to generate a unique ID based on the information of the metadata of the NFT, so that the NFT can be effectively authenticated based on the unique ID via the computing system.

 Claim 16: